Establishing Healthy Life-Style Habits in Your Children

 Get the Whole Family Involved in Exercise

 Have a family meeting, and choose some healthy activities to get everyone on their feet and moving.
-Some backyard games your family might enjoy include volleyball, badminton, croquet, backyard bowling and any game played with a ball.
+Some backyard games your family might enjoy include volleyball, badminton, croquet and any other game played with a ball.
 Children love to play games, especially when parents join in.
 This gets everyone off the couch and participating in health-enhancing physical exercise.
 The following activities might also appeal to your family.

 · Family bowling night